djwasser/M3iPiZeroW/README.md

            psk="your_wifi_password"
         }
         ```
-    * To automaticllay enable SSH (Secure Socket Shell) connection to the Rapberry PI, create an empty file "ssh" (no file extenstion)in the root directory of the miniSD card.
+    * To automatically enable SSH (Secure Socket Shell) connection to the Rapberry PI, create an empty file "ssh" (no file extenstion) in the root directory of the miniSD card.
 3. Eject the miniSD card, insert it into the Raspberry Pi Zero W, and power the Pi Zero up.
 If all goes well, the Pi Zero will show up on your network.
-You may need to use your router tools to determine the IP address assigned to the Pi Zero W.  For SSH connection from my laptop, I used Windows Power Shell and the ssh command.
+You may need to use your router tools to determine the IP address assigned to the Pi Zero W.
-4. Once the Pi Zero W is up and running on your WiFi network, connect via SSH using the IP address noted in the previous step and log in using the pi account (default passwprd "raspberry").
-At that point I executed the following two commands (the upgrade command may take awhile to complete):
+4. Once the Pi Zero W is up and running on your WiFi network, connect via SSH using the IP address noted in the previous step and log in using the pi account (default password "raspberry").
+FYI, for SSH connection from my laptop, I used Windows Power Shell and the ssh command.
+At that point I executed the following two commands (note that the upgrade command may take awhile to complete):
      ```
      pi@raspberrypi:~ $ sudo apt-get update
      pi@raspberrypi:~ $ sudo apt-get upgrade